 The descendants of the first inhabitants of the Cordova area, the Eyak and Chugach, keep their legacy alive through traditional arts and crafts.
-The ingenuity of the Copper ore era of the early 1900's , which brought in the railroad, can still be felt as you drive across the Million Dollar Bridge past the Child's Glacier.
+The ingenuity of the Copper ore era of the early 1900's , which brought in the railroad, can still be felt as you drive along the Copper River Highway as it is built along the original rail bed.
 Dating back to the 1800's, commercial fishing has been the mainstay of the Cordova economy.
 Today, visitors can watch as modern day fishers gear up for their seasonal salmon fishery.
 Cordova is truly a natural treasure with a rich collection of all the best Alaska has to offer.
 Come visit us.
 You will go away with many lifelong memories.

 Look up in the trees behind the facility to watch nesting bald eagles, wander the beach to see resident sea otters play, or simply sit on the porch and enjoy the beautiful view.